robertseaton/robertseaton.github.com/_posts/2013-08-05-notes-on-psychology-of-happiness.markdown

 Happy people have higher quality social interactions. (pg.
 215)

-When people are in a positive modd they have a less cautious social style. (pg.
+When people are in a positive mood they have a less cautious social style. (pg.
 215)

 Couples coming out of a happy movie, or who had seen one in the lab, evaluated their relationships more positively, and reported greater admiration for each other and more self-disclosure than those coming out of a sad movie.
 (Forgas et al., 1994) (pg.
 216)

 Those in positive moods are sexually aroused more readily. (pg.
 216)

-Happy people like others morel they are also more liked by others, who will spend more time with thehm, sit nearer, say they would like to meet tem again, compared with depressed individuals for example (Howes and Hokanson, 1979) (pg.
+Happy people like others morel they are also more liked by others, who will spend more time with them, sit nearer, say they would like to meet them again, compared with depressed individuals for example (Howes and Hokanson, 1979) (pg.
 216).

 When individuals have had a lot of positive life events they become more extraverted, which in turn makes them happier, as Headry and Wearing (1992( found in their longitudinal study in Australia. (pg.
 216)